Elliptic Curve Point Addition

 You do the binary operator, and you get another item in the set.
 The group has an identity element, and each element has an inverse.
 Associative law holds.
 With all that in mind, you shouldn’t care what the operator ⊕ is doing behind the scenes.

-In my opinion, if you try to understand elliptic curves math in isolation from first principles, you’re doing it the hard way.
+In my opinion, if you try to understand elliptic curves math in isolation from first principles of group theory, you’re doing it the hard way.
 It’s far easier to understand it in the context of its relatives.

 That makes for a smoother learning experience.